-8 Tips On How to Decorate Your Living Room for Each Season
+Expert Advice: How to Decorate Your Home for Each Season

 Est. Reading Time: 8 Mins

-Magaly del Castillo, an interior designer at La-Z-Boy Cyrville, says that nature impacts the way we decorate our homes greatly.
+According to Magaly del Castillo, Interior Designer at La-Z-Boy Cyrville, nature plays the biggest role in how we decorate.
 “If you’re someone who loves the colour of flowers, for example, you might consciously or unconsciously want to add those colours into your home.”

 In This Article...